jaz303/dom-build/README.md

 var ui = d('#root.a.b.c!foo',
   "This is a text node", d('br'),
-  "This is another text node", d('br'), d('br'), d('a.active!link',
+  "This is another text node", d('br'), d('span.myMessage',
+    d('%text!myMessage',
+      'This is an explicit text node; it will be returned.', ' Multiple strings ',
+      'can be added'
+    )
+  ),
+  d('br'),
+  d('a.active!link',
     { href: "/foo/bar",